Career Opportunities

 Men’s Counsellor

-The Men’s Counsellor will provide brief interventions and case support responses to assist clients to attend groups and counselling programs.
-They will use an Aboriginal family violence lens to deliver individual trauma-informed assessment and therapies to Aboriginal men, children and their families who are impacted and/or have experienced family violence, and to support people who use violence.
+The Men’s Counsellor may also be required to provide brief interventions and case support responses to assist clients to attend groups and counselling programs.
+They will use an Aboriginal family violence lens to deliver individual trauma-informed assessment and therapeutic intervention to Aboriginal men, whilst keeping in mind their children and families who are impacted by family violence experiences.

 KEY SELECTION CRITERIA

-• Theoretical understanding of the issues underpinning family violence, and therapeutic interventions in an Aboriginal cultural context.
+3. Theoretical understanding of the issues underpinning family violence and therapeutic interventions in an Aboriginal cultural context.

-• Ability to engage men and their families of varying ages, stages and compositions, who have multiple and complex needs.
+5. Ability to engage men of varying ages, stages and family compositions, who have multiple and complex needs, and where appropriate, their families.

-• Demonstrated commitment to working collaboratively and the capacity to negotiate and liaise with volunteers, including carers, DHHS, support agencies and the Community.
+8. Demonstrated commitment to working collaboratively and the capacity to negotiate and liaise with volunteers, including carers, DFFH, other external agencies and the broader community.

-• Ability to work independently and as a part of a small team.
+9. Ability to work both independently and as a part of a small team.

 Application Process